radekstepan/ukraine/README.rst

     Spawns a ``node-http-proxy`` server that dynamically watches for changes in a routing table.
 It also uses a custom loader over ``haibu`` injecting a plugin called ``kgb`` that wiretap listens if a new app has been spawned.
 If it was, it updates the routing table.

     There is also a plugin called ``ducktape`` in use that will cleanup any local files before attempting to spawn a new app.
 Otherwise, we would constantly be spawning an older version of an app.

+    For posting env variables, we add a new router method that maintains a list of apps to env vars passed by the user.
+Whenever a new app is to be spawned, these vars are injected into its ``package.json`` file.

 chernobyl
     #. checks that your app's `package.json` file is in order